dnsimple/dnsimple-support/content/articles/dnsimple-nameservers.markdown

 ---
 title: DNSimple Name Servers
-excerpt: DNSimple provides reliable domain name servers, an easy to use web interface, and a REST API for automation.
-Hosted DNS made easy.
+excerpt: How to change your domain's name servers to DNSimple's name servers.
 categories:
 - Name Servers
 ---

 # DNSimple Name Servers

-In order for DNSimple to provide DNS for one of your domain names you must change the name servers for your domain at your domain registrar.
+For DNSimple to provide DNS for one of your domain names, you must change the name servers for your domain at your domain registrar.

 The DNSimple name servers are: